awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_NoBGP.md

    Minimum = 0ms, Maximum = 0ms, Average = 0ms
    ```
 **Note**
-If you ping an instance from your customer gateway router, ensure that you are sourcing ping messages from an internal IP address, not a tunnel IP address\.
+If you ping an instance from your customer gateway device router, ensure that you are sourcing ping messages from an internal IP address, not a tunnel IP address\.
 Some AMIs don't respond to ping messages from tunnel IP addresses\.

-1. \(Optional\) To test tunnel failover, you can temporarily disable one of the tunnels on your customer gateway, and repeat the above step\.
+1. \(Optional\) To test tunnel failover, you can temporarily disable one of the tunnels on your customer gateway device, and repeat the above step\.
 You cannot disable a tunnel on the AWS side of the VPN connection\.

 If your tunnels don't test successfully, see [Troubleshooting Cisco IOS Customer Gateway without Border Gateway Protocol Connectivity](Cisco_Troubleshooting_NoBGP.md)\.